 Dry AMD treatment

 Right now, there is no way to treat the dry form of AMD.
 However people with lots of drusen or serious vision loss might benefit from taking a certain combination of nutritional supplements.
-A large study found those people may slow their dry AMD by taking these vitamins and minerals daily:
+A large study (AREDS and the later AREDS 2 study) found those people may slow their dry AMD by taking these vitamins and minerals daily:

 - Vitamin C (500 mg)